tgirke/systemPipeR/pages/mydoc/mydoc_systemPipeRNAseq_02.md

 library(systemPipeR)
 ```

-If applicable load custom functions not provided by
+If applicable load custom functions not provided by `systemPipeR` package.

 ```r
 source("systemPipeRNAseq_Fct.R")
 ```

 ## Experiment definition provided by `targets` file

 The `targets` file defines all FASTQ files and sample